AlexanderReiswich/pragma-css/docs/guide/layout.md

 The `.container` class should wrap the content area of your page.
 It will be centered and behave properly on smaller screen sizes (padding will be added to the sides).

 This class should not receive a background color, border or anything like that.
-It's purely intended to be used for layout purposes.
+It's purely intended properly fit the content area on all screen sizes.

 By default, the `.container` class uses up the entire screen width, creating what's known as a fluid layout.